gitoption/git/README.md

 `git push origin master` (This will push the source codes to the master branch)

 also `git push -u origin master`

+## Reset saved but uncommitted code
+First save unsaved work or close and reopen the file, then use this command

+`git reset --hard`

+Then use `git pull`